 Expand the Navigator tree in the left portion of the Reports tab

 Check the box beside the “Hantush-Jacob” under Analysis Graphs

 The next exercise will demonstrate analysis of recovery data from a pumping test, using the Agarwal solution.
-You have the option to exit the program (make sure you save the changes) or to continue on to the next exercise.
+You have the option to exit the program or to continue on to the next exercise.